Barbara Walters: Health issues and death

 In May 2010, Walters said she would be having an open-heart operation to replace a faulty aortic valve.
 She had known that she was suffering from aortic stenosis, even though she was symptom-free.
 Four days after the operation, Walters' spokeswoman, Cindi Berger, said that the procedure to fix the faulty heart valve "went well, and the doctors are very pleased with the outcome".
 Walters returned to The View and her Sirius XM satellite show, Here's Barbara, in September 2010.
 Walters retired permanently from both shows four years later.

-Walters died at her home in Manhattan on December 30, 2022, at age 93.
+Walters died at her home in Manhattan, on December 30, 2022, at age 93.
+She had been suffering from dementia in her later years.
+Her last words were, "No regrets – I had a great life."
+Those words were etched into her gravestone at Lakeside Memorial Park, a Jewish cemetery in Doral, Florida, where Walters is buried next to her sister and parents.
+Her parents had spent their final years in Florida, residing in Miami, with her father a resident of Douglas Gardens Jewish Home for the Aged.

 Legacy and awards

-Walters began her career when the prevalent view among television executives was that females reporting news about war, politics and other important matters would be taken lightly by viewers.
+Walters began her career when the prevalent view among television executives (all of whom were male) was that women reporting news about war, politics and other important matters would be taken lightly by viewers.
 Her success is credited with creating career opportunities for future female network anchors, including Jane Pauley, Katie Couric and Diane Sawyer.
 Walters often got her interviewees to speak about their perspectives and share anecdotes.
 She was inducted into the Television Hall of Fame in 1989.
 On June 15, 2007, Walters received a star on the Hollywood Walk of Fame.
 She won Daytime and Prime Time Emmy Awards, a Women in Film Lucy Award, and a GLAAD Excellence in Media award.

 In 2008, Walters was honored with the Disney Legends award, given to those who made an outstanding contribution to The Walt Disney Company, which owns the network ABC.
 That same year, she received the Lifetime Achievement Award from the New York Women's Agenda.
 On September 21, 2009, Walters was honored with a Lifetime Achievement Award at the 30th Annual News and Documentary Emmy Awards at New York City's Lincoln Center.

 Walters' status as a prominent figure in popular culture was reflected by Gilda Radner's gentle parody of her as "Baba Wawa" on Saturday Night Live in the late 1970s, featuring Walters' distinctive speech including her rounded "R's".
-Her name appeared in the January 23, 1995 New York Times Monday Crossword Puzzle.
+Her name appeared in the January 23, 1995, New York Times Monday Crossword Puzzle.

+There was a social media campaign to have Barbara in Times Square to ring in 2020 by saying her iconic introduction to 20/20.
+As she was unable to appear CNN hired Cheri Oteri who was famous for her impression of Walters on Saturday Night Live to appear in her place.